Khazdul/MUME/README.md

 All packages needs to be installed from the package manager in Mudlet (Alt+O).
 They can be removed from the same menu.

 <b>AffectsTimer</b><br>
-Tracks and displays remaining time for spells, buffs/maluses, charms and blinds.<br>
+Tracks and displays remaining time for spells, buffs/maluses, charms, blinds sancs and stored spells.<br>
 Usage: Type 'affects' to toggle the window.<br>
        To keep track of which number (x.) target that has been blinded either use the "bli <target>" or you need<br>
        to call this function to your settings right before you cast blind on your target variable: